cimenmus/mvvm-android/README.md

 ## Fastlane
 Yo can set up lanes at fastlane/fastfile.
 Available lanes:

+###### test
-- test -> Runs tests by options:
+Runs tests by options:
 - type
     - unit -> Runs Unit Tests for all variants.
 Default.
 To run, command `fastlane test` or `fastlane test type:unit` on terminal
     - unitRelease -> Runs Unit Tests for Release build.
 To run, command `fastlane test type:unitRelease` on terminal
     - android -> Runs all the Instrumented(Android) Tests on Release and Debug variants.
 An android device has to be connected.
 To run, command `fastlane test type:android` on terminal
     - all -> Runs all Unit Tests and Android Tests.
 An android device has to be connected.
 To run, command `fastlane test type:all` on terminal

+###### createCoverage
-- createCoverage -> Creates coverage report with Jacoco and open it on Google Chrome.
-To run, command `fastlane createCoverage` on terminal
+- Creates coverage report with Jacoco and open it on Google Chrome.
+- To run, command `fastlane createCoverage` on terminal

+###### showCoverage
-- showCoverage -> Show coverage report created by Jacoco on Google Chrome.
-To run, command `fastlane showCoverage` on terminal
+- Show coverage report created by Jacoco on Google Chrome.
+- To run, command `fastlane showCoverage` on terminal

+###### beta
-- beta -> make version increment and deploy a new version to the Firebase App Distribution with options:
+Makes version increment and deploy a new version to the Firebase App Distribution with options:
 - version
 - patch -> Makes patch increment on app/version.properties file.
 Default.
 To run, command `fastlane beta version:patch` on terminal
 - minor -> Makes minor increment on app/version.properties file.
 To run, command `fastlane beta version:minor` on terminal
 - major -> Makes major increment on app/version.properties file.
 To run, command `fastlane beta version:major` on terminal
 - runUnitTests
     - true -> Runs unit tests before creating APK.
 Default.
 To run, command `fastlane beta runUnitTests:true` on terminal
     - false -> Does not run unit test before creating APK.
 To run, command `fastlane beta runUnitTests:false` on terminal
     - gitUserMail -> Git user mail address to make version bump commit.
 Default is nil.
 To run, command `fastlane beta gitUserMail:user@domain.com` on terminal
     - gitUserName -> Git user name to make version bump commit.
 Default is nil.
 To run, command `fastlane beta gitUserName:your-username` on terminal
     - sample usage -> fastlane beta version:patch runUnitTests:false gitUserMail:mustafaicmen@gmail.com gitUserName:mustafaicmen

+###### deploy
-- deploy -> Deploy a new version to the Google Play (Not configured)
+Deploys a new version to the Google Play (Not configured)

 ## GitHub Actions
 There are two actions:

 ###### Build, Test and Check Code Quality